 The autism community has spoken out more and more about why diagnosis is important to autistic individuals.
 Being autistic is not in itself a problem to be solved.
 However, autistic people move through and experience the world differently.
-If your toddler is exhibiting signs of autism, seeking a professional’s help is important to gain a better understanding of your child’s specific nervous system and needs.
+If your toddler is exhibiting early signs of autism, seeking a professional’s help is important to gain a better understanding of your child’s specific nervous system and needs.
 From there, you can determine what support would be helpful for your child’s particular presentation of autism.

 Additionally, we now know that there is a different profile of autism called Pathological Demand Avoidance (PDA).
 This profile presents quite differently than other types of autism and is often missed as a result.
 It occurs equally as often in males and females.

 Signs of autism in toddlers

 As mentioned above, autism can present in a huge spectrum of ways and the signs can shift depending on the environment, how regulated your child is feeling, and whether their needs are being met.
 For instance, my autistic daughter often presents much more typically if she is well-rested and has had her sensory “cup” filled.
 If her needs aren’t met, she is more prone to meltdown and not being able to tolerate clothes and sounds.
 This is why we call it an autism spectrum.

 The early signs are a moving target and may shift from one day to the next based on all of the environmental factors.
 If you have concerns, it’s helpful to keep a log so you can determine whether there are patterns around when certain behaviours ramp up.
 Same goes for signs of autism in babies – you might notice some early signs worth bringing up with a family health nurse or a health professional.
 This could help an early diagnosis and support your family even more.